Chris Stapleton: Career beginnings and bands

 In 1996, Stapleton moved to Nashville to study biomedical engineering at Vanderbilt University.
-He switched to business school, but when he discovered that songwriting could be a career after meeting a salaried songwriter he took to songwriting instead.
+He switched to business school, but when he discovered that songwriting could be a career after meeting a salaried songwriter, Stapleton took to songwriting instead.
 He signed with publishing house Sea Gayle Music shortly after moving to Nashville and earned a reputation as a versatile and prolific songwriter.
-Over the next ten years he wrote more than one thousand songs.
+Over the next 10 years, Stapleton wrote more than one thousand songs.

-In 2007, he formed a bluegrass group, the SteelDrivers, to perform his songs.
+In 2007, Stapleton formed a bluegrass group, the SteelDrivers, to perform his songs.
 The band had two hit records; each peaked at number 2 on the bluegrass chart before Stapleton left in 2010 to form a Southern rock band called the Jompson Brothers, which consisted of Stapleton on vocals, Greg McKee on guitar, J.T.
 Cure on bass, and Bard McNamee on drums.
 They toured regionally until 2013 and at one point opened for the Zac Brown Band.
 The band independently released a self-titled album in November 2010, after which Stapleton went solo.
 The title track of his first album, Traveller, was composed while he and his wife were on a road trip to New Mexico in 2013.

 In 2013, Stapleton signed to Mercury Nashville, a division of Universal Music Group Nashville, as a solo artist.
 His first single, "What Are You Listening To?", was released in October 2013, but did not perform as expected.
 The single was part of an album that was recorded, but never released.
 Stapleton also cowrote the theme "All-Nighter Comin'" to the WSM-AM show The WSM All Nighter with Marcia Campbell, an American radio show with a large trucker following.
 He co-wrote the song with Vince Gill and Al Anderson and Gill featured on vocals on the track.
 Songs written by Stapleton have been included in the soundtracks of several feature films, including Valentine's Day, Alvin and the Chipmunks: The Road Chip, and Hell or High Water.

 In 2013, Stapleton and his wife Morgane sang the Waylon Jennings song "Amanda" live at the Grand Ole Opry.
 They also played a NPR Tiny Desk Concert in November 2015.
 At the 2014 CMT Artist of the Year event, Stapleton performed with Lady A, who played Stapleton's song, "Drink a Beer", which Luke Bryan had recorded, in honor of Bryan who was unable to attend the ceremony.
 Stapleton had previously sung it during Bryan's 2013 CMA Awards performance of the same song.